bugzilla/bugzilla/docs/en/rst/installing/mac-os-x.rst

 ===========================

-Apple does not include the GD library with Mac OS X. Bugzilla needs this if you want to display bug graphs.
+Apple does not include the GD library with Mac OS X. Bugzilla needs this if you want to display bug graphs, and you need to install it before you try installing the GD Perl module.

-You can use `MacPorts <http://www.macports.org/>`_ or `Fink <http://sourceforge.net/projects/fink/>`_, both of which install common Unix programs on Mac OS X.
+You can use `MacPorts <http://www.macports.org/>`_, `Homebrew <http://brew.sh/>`_ or `Fink <http://sourceforge.net/projects/fink/>`_, all of which can install common Unix programs on Mac OS X.

-Follow the instructions for setting up MacPorts or Fink.
-Once you have one installed, use it to install the :file:`gd2` package.
+If you don't have one of the above installed already, pick one and follow the instructions for setting it up.
+Then, use it to install the :file:`gd2` package (MacPorts/Fink) or the :file:`gd` package (Brew).

-Fink will prompt you for a number of dependencies, type 'y' and hit enter to install all of the dependencies and then watch it work.
-You will then be able to use CPAN to install the GD Perl module.
+The package manager may prompt you to install a number of dependencies; you will need to agree to this.

 .. note:: To prevent creating conflicts with the software that Apple installs by default, Fink creates its own directory tree at :file:`/sw`